The Content window

 Full reference

-Configuring the Displays
+Configuring the Media Servers

 Overview

-Adding a Display
+Adding a Media Server

 You can also give it a representative name.
 The IP and MAC addresses will be auto-completed on the next Ctrl-O.

-Configuring a simple Display
+Configuring a simple Media Server

 This can be edited in the Graphic Card Resolution section.

-Configuring a Display with specific output types
+Configuring a Media Server with specific output types

 In addition to basic HDMI/DisplayPort video output, you can create other types of outputs: - SDI - NDI - Spout - SMPTE 2110

-Display tab full reference
+Media Server tab full reference

-Name: A representative name for the Display.
+Name: A representative name for the Media Server.

 MachineID : Corresponds to your license; printed on each case.